corgan2222/geohash-attacker/README.md

 # geohash-attacker
-TCP Server wich looks for Geo information from a IP, wich is given by rsyslog if someone failed to login into ssh/mail store this infos in InfluxDB view in grafana
+TCP Server wich looks for Geo information from a IP, wich is given by rsyslog if someone failed to login into ssh/mail and store this infos in InfluxDB to view on a worldmap in grafana

 Needs a (free) account from https://ipstack.com/